Swader/wallets-review/explore-multiaccount.md

 Switching identities / accounts entails clicking on settings, wallets, and then picking one of these wallets.

-This application has a pretty serious privacy leak in that it does not clear browser cache when you log out and log in again with a new passphrase, meaning your previous visits can be logged and your various identities linked.
+This application has a pretty serious privacy leak in that it does not clear browser cache when you switch crypto identities, meaning your previous visits can be logged and your various identities linked.

 ### Status